hajdukd/hajdukd.github.io/_posts/career/2018-12-28-software-craftsmanship-afterthoughts.md

 ---

 Some of us Software Developers _REALLY_ care about "what" we do and "how" we do it.
-The book written by Sandro Mancuso is a pure essence of exactly that - _the guideline_ for such fulfillment.
+The book written by Sandro Mancuso is a pure essence of exactly that - _the guideline_ to work fulfillment.

-Whether you are an experienced developer or completely new to the field, because of a share amount of insight knowledge stored within this title, it is a _MUST READ_ position.
+Whether you are an experienced developer or completely new to the field, because of the share amount of insight knowledge stored within the title, it is a _MUST READ_ position.

 ## What is Software Craftsmanship ?

 The idea of work excellence is not new.
 All kinds of craftsmen honed their skills in a pursuit of the "Master" title.

-That was the case for many medieval callings:
+That was the case for many medieval callings, like:
  - blacksmithing
  - armorsmithing
  - furriery